Motion planning and control of a planar polygonal linkage: Moduli spaces of planar polygonal linkages

-In particular, the facets of the complex (that is, the cells of maximal dimension $n-3$) are labeled by cyclic orderings of the set $[n]$. \item A closed cell $C$ belongs to the boundary of some other closed cell $C'$ iff the partition $\lambda(C')$ is finer than $\lambda(C)$. \item The complex is regular, which means that each $k$-cell is attached to the $(k-1)$-skeleton by an injective mapping.
+With this labeling, the following theorem is valid. \begin{thm} \cite{Pan} The above described collection of open cells yields a structure of a regular CW-complex $\mathcal{K}(L)$ on the $(n-3)$-dimensional manifold $M(L)$.
+Its complete combinatorial description reads as follows: \begin{enumerate} \item $k$-cells of the complex $\mathcal{K}(L)$ are labeled by cyclically ordered admissible partitions of the set $[n]$ into $(k+3)$ non-empty parts. \item In particular, the facets of the complex (that is, the cells of maximal dimension) are labeled by cyclic orderings of the set $[n]$. \item A closed cell $C$ belongs to the boundary of some other closed cell $C'$ iff the partition $\lambda(C')$ is finer than $\lambda(C)$. \item The complex is regular, which means that each $k$-cell is attached to the $(k-1)$-skeleton by an injective mapping.
 All closed cells are ball-homeomorphic.

 \end{enumerate} \end{thm}

 \begin{ex} The vertex labeled by and the vertex labeled by are connected by an edge labeled by \end{ex}